 2. UK Cheese

-Cheese is a Skunk #1 phenotype that hails from the Chiltern Hills in England.
+UK Cheese is a Skunk #1 phenotype that hails from the Chiltern Hills in England.
 This strain was developed by the Exodus Collective, who used to run amazing free parties during the early- to mid-90s.
-However, the Exodus Collective were more than just a group of marijuana-growing party fanatics – they also started and ran social housing projects, city farms and drug rehabilitation programmes.
+However, the Exodus Collective were more than just a group of marijuana-growing party fanatics – they also started and ran social housing projects, city farms and drug rehabilitation programs.

 Cheese was the Exodus Collective’s gift to the world, and in it they created a type of cannabis perfect for the wet, temperate climes of the UK.
 Some clever Richard also decided to cross it with blueberry, to give us the excellent Blue Cheese.

 For some, though, the original UK Cheese cannot be beat.
 The flavor is funky, skunky and a little bit fruity (and of course cheesey), and the effects can be energetic and euphoric, before settling into an indica stone.
 Cheese is great for relaxing the muscles and pain relief, and can provide sativa effects without the “raciness”.

 Alongside Northern Lights #5, Skunk #1 helped usher in the homegrown revolution.
 A hybrid of Acapulco Gold, Colombian Gold and Afghani varieties, the pedigree of the genetics speaks for itself.
 This hybrid tends to produce a high-energy buzz and kills stress.
 Skunk #1 is great for relieving stress, anxiety, depression and fatigue.
 The smell and flavor is citrusy, earthy and pungent.

 The best thing about Skunk #1, though, is both its reliability and the various phenotypes that can be found within it.
 This makes Skunk #1 not only excellent for breeding and growing in all sorts of climates, but also means that growers can find phenotypes on both the sativa and indica ends of the spectrum.